What is Active Scanning? Complete Guide to Network Security

 1. Scanning IP Blocks

-If you try to understand the concept from the attacker’s point of view, then they may scan IP blocks to gather information about victim networks, such as which IP addresses are in use as well as more specific details about the hosts assigned to those IP addresses.
+These are such IP addresses that are in use as well as more specific details about the hosts assigned to those IP addresses.
 These scans may include and range from simple pings (ICMP requests and responses) to more nuanced scans that may reveal host software/versions via server banners or other network artifacts.

 2. Vulnerability Scanning